Yousef-Shihade/The-Modern-Game/README.md

 **Testing football's oldest cliché — is the crowd really an extra player?**

-A data visualization project for the Data Visualization course (תשפ״ו), analyzing home-field advantage across Europe's "big 5" football leagues (Premier League, La Liga, Bundesliga, Serie A, Ligue 1) from 1993/94 to 2025/26 — and using COVID-19's fanless, behind-closed-doors matches as a natural experiment to test how much of that advantage actually comes from the crowd.
+A data visualization project for the Data Visualization course , analyzing home-field advantage across Europe's "big 5" football leagues (Premier League, La Liga, Bundesliga, Serie A, Ligue 1) from 1993/94 to 2025/26 — and using COVID-19's fanless, behind-closed-doors matches as a natural experiment to test how much of that advantage actually comes from the crowd.